July 1, 2014 to June 30, 2016

-4.02 Where a Selection Committee is to be appointed the Committee shall include at least five librarians who hold confirmed appointments, including two administrative librarians and two general librarians and, who if practicable, work in the area in which the librarian is, or will be, employed.
+4.02 Where a Selection Committee is to be appointed the Committee shall include at least five librarians who hold confirmed or confirmation-track appointments, who if practicable, work in the area in which the librarian is, or will be, employed.
+The Committee shall normally include at least one Head from outside of the unit.
 The Chair shall be elected from within the Committee.
 The recommendation of the Selection Committee shall be that of a majority.
-The Head shall participate in the work of the Committee but shall not vote.
+The Head to whom the librarian reports shall participate in the work of the Committee but shall not vote.

 4.03 It is expected that confidentiality will be respected by all those participating in the consultations.

 5.01 For the purpose of this Article initial appointments shall include:

 a) probationary appointments;

 c) internal appointments (An internal appointment is an appointment open only to candidates who already hold an appointment as a professional librarian.);